gfceccon/aws-telegram-bot/README.md

  ]
 ```

-You can change the table names from `ygoTcgTableName` and `variablesTableName`, but they must match the Node.js configuration file.
+You can change the table names from `ygoTcgTableName` and `variablesTableName`, besides the `region`, but they must match the Node.js configuration file.

 After login the AWS CLI, you need to create a bucket for the stack files.